[AD-Gifted] Products mentioned in this post have been gifted by We Love Dates.

 Say it with me; “What people think of me is their business, not mine.”

 It can be daunting to find out that not everyone likes us for various reasons.
-Some people might find us annoying, preachy, ‘depresso’, high-maintenance, etc. People have any number of things to say about those of us who have mental illnesses and even more to say about those of us who ‘flaunt it.’
+Some people might find us annoying, preachy, ‘depresso’, high-maintenance, etc. People have a number of things to say about those of us who have mental illnesses and even more to say about those of us who ‘flaunt it.’
+In fact, people have a lot to say about others in general.

-If people don’t like what I’m doing in terms of my writing, my advocating, being honest about myself; Then they aren’t worth my time.
+If people don’t like what I’m doing in terms of my writing, my advocating, my style and being honest about myself; Then they aren’t worth my time.

 3. Re-Consider how you speak to yourself.